Postdoctoral researcher

 Anthony Bosco

-Applied mathematics, CFD, and high-order numerical methods
+Applied mathematics, numerical analysis, and high-order numerical methods

-Anthony Bosco is currently a postdoctoral researcher at Cerfacs in Toulouse, France, working in applied mathematics and computational fluid dynamics.
+I am currently a postdoctoral researcher at Cerfacs in Toulouse, France, working in applied mathematics and computational fluid dynamics.

 Portrait of Anthony Bosco